TerryV8/click-count/docs/scalability_web-app.md

 > A possible approach, but not recommanded way to scale up our application is to launch this command:
 > ```console
-> kubectl scale deployment hello-web --replicas=3
+> kubectl scale deployment web-app --replicas=3
 > ```

 However, a better approach is to Edit deployment-web-app.yml :